What is the difference between custody and visitation?

 Visitation, on the other hand, refers to the time each parent spends with their child.
 Visitation is typically granted to the non-custodial parent to ensure that they maintain a relationship with their child.
 Visitation schedules can vary and can be worked out between the parents or ordered by a judge.

-It's essential to understand the difference between custody and visitation to ensure that your child's best interests are being met.
-It's also important to note that visitation does not entitle the non-custodial parent to make decisions about their child's life or interfere with the custodial parent's decisions.
+It's important to understand the difference between custody and visitation to ensure that your child's best interests are being met.
+Visitation does not entitle the non-custodial parent to make decisions about their child's life or interfere with the custodial parent's decisions.

-If you're going through a divorce or separation and have questions about custody and visitation, it's crucial to seek the guidance of an experienced family law attorney.
-At our firm, we're dedicated to helping families navigate the complexities of child custody and visitation and ensure that the best interests of the child are always prioritized.
+If you're going through a divorce or separation and have questions about custody and visitation, you should seek the guidance of an experienced family law attorney.
+At Sarji Law, we're dedicated to helping families navigate the complexities of child custody and visitation and ensure that the best interests of the child are always prioritized.